What Are The Effects Of Long-Term Depression?

 Prefrontal cortex

 The prefrontal cortex is central to cognition and controls several processes in the brain, including impulse inhibition, attention, and cognitive flexibility.
 This crucial part of the brain shrinks when cortisol overproduction occurs.
-When the prefrontal cortex shrinks, it may inhibit people from being able to form new memories, make significant decisions, or control emotions.
+When the prefrontal cortex shrinks, it may inhibit people from being able to form new memories.
+They may also experience difficulty making decisions or controlling emotions.

 Getty / Inside Creative House